davidvos/contrastive-explanation-method/README.md

 # Re - Explanations based on the missing

 This repo contains a reproduction of the method defined in the paper ["Explanations based on the Missing"](https://arxiv.org/pdf/1802.07623).
+It extends code created by the original authors, which can be found [here](https://github.com/IBM/Contrastive-Explanation-Method).

 The implementation on this github repository is given for two datasets: MNIST and FashionMNIST, but allows for easy extensions to new datasets (see below).

 ## Requirements